-A number of soul artists were recording on Brunswick at this time with Carl Davis as A&R man and producer.
-Jackie Wilson, Brunswick's star since the late 50s, had a late career hit with (Your Love Keeps Lifting Me) Higher And Higher (1967, #6 USA), produced by Davis.
+Until 1970 Brunswick was a subsidiary of New York label Decca which in the late 50s had revived the old Brunswick label name.
+A number of soul artists were recording on Brunswick in the late 60s with Carl Davis as A&R man and producer.
+Jackie Wilson, Brunswick’s star since the late 50s, had a late career hit with (Your Love Keeps Lifting Me) Higher And Higher (1967, #6 USA), produced by Davis.

 B-side of It’s Funny How Fast You Forget Me, .

 Produced and arranged by co-writer Paul Leka.
 The arrangement differs from the one Leka did for Adams Apples’ March 1968 version (see above).

 Discogs.com has The Leaders as an alias of Adam’s Apples but I can’t confirm that.

 Further reading: Blue Rock label history in Robert Pruter, Chicago Soul (1991) pp. 294-295 [facsimile at Internet Archive, free registration required].

 Single on Fontana, September 1968, produced by Irving Martin.

 “Harlem Jonns” was lead singer Stuart Widdall who later fronted Manchester’s Soul Brothers Band into the 2000s.

 Thanks to Rod Stone of The Groove for the version alert.